 COU 501.
 ORIENTATION WORKSHOP (0 sem. hrs.)
 The MAC New Student Orientation is required of all new students.
 This Orientation workshop begins the MAC Graduate experience as it provides the student's indoctrination into the counseling program.
-During this one day workshop, students are introduced to the campus, campus services, College administration, and department faculty.
+During this workshop, students are introduced to the campus, campus services, College administration, and department faculty.
 It also allows an integrative discussion of the requirements of the MAC program.
 Students are provided copies of the Graduate College Catalog and MAC Handbook.
 (Fall)

 COU 502.
-INTRODUCTION TO PROFESSIONAL COUNSELING IDENTITY (1 sem. hr.)
+INTRODUCTION TO PROFESSIONAL COUNSELING IDENTITY (1-2 sem. hrs.)
 This class is an exploration and introduction to the field of professional counseling.
 Students will develop skills necessary to be successful in a graduate counseling program.
 This course will focus on exploring the roles and responsibilities of counselors and will also address professional identity and professional behavior.
 Additionally, students will explore strategies for personal and professional self-evaluation and implications for counseling practice.
+The second credit hour is intended for students pending formal admission to the Graduate Studies in Counseling program, and will focus on issues and skills necessary to be successful in a graduate counseling program.
 (Fall, Spring)

 COU 503.
 HUMAN GROWTH AND DEVELOPMENT (3 sem. hrs.)
 Study of physiological, familial, cultural and societal factors affecting the psychological development of the individual.
 Development of knowledge, skills, and attitudes needed for modifying instruction, curriculum and counseling techniques to accommodate variability in intelligence, personality, cultural background, learning style and cognitive levels.
 Normal and abnormal development and behavior will be examined within the context of learning theory and personality theory.
-(Must be taken as one of first three courses.)
-(Fall, Spring, Summer)
+(Fall, Summer)

 COU 504: THEORIES OF COUNSELING (3 sem. hrs.)
-This course is designed to provide students with foundations, contextual dimensions, and analysis of current counseling theories and advanced techniques with opportunities for demonstration and evaluation of each student's counseling skills.
+This course is designed to provide students with foundations, contextual dimensions, and analysis of current counseling theories.
+Students will learn theories of interpersonal and addictions within a multicultural context.
 This course is designed to help students learn major theoretical systems of counseling and psychotherapy, with an emphasis on how clients in therapy change and how to conceptualize clients' presenting concerns from theoretical points of view and approaches to develop integrative intervention strategies for dealing with psychological, emotional, career, relationship and adjustment concerns across the lifespan within a diverse population.
 (Fall)

 COU 505.
 TECHNIQUES OF COUNSELING (4 sem. hrs.)
 The focus of this course will be the integration of counseling theory into practice.
 Students will be introduced to techniques, skills, and interventions of counseling applied to a variety of human problems.
 Using a seminar format inclusive of didactic and experiential learning, students will learn essential interviewing and counseling skills/techniques necessary to become effective counselors within a multicultural society.
 Students will also begin the process of developing a personal philosophy of counseling.
 Students will receive instruction on the development of a therapeutic relationship, establishment of appropriate counseling goals, intervention strategies design, client outcomes evaluation, and appropriate termination of the counselor-client relationship.
 A significant portion of the course uses simulated counseling experiences in the Counseling Laboratory where students are videotaped, observed and given supervision.
-Course MUST be taken as one of the first three courses.
 (Fall, Spring)